DiligentGraphics/DiligentEngine/README.md

 **WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
 (If anybody knows a way to add quotes to CMake's custom commands, please let me know!)

-Open DiligentEngine.sln file in cmk_build/Win64 folder, select the desired configuration and build the engine.
-By default, Asteroids demo will be set up as startup project.
+Open DiligentEngine.sln file in cmk_build/Win64 folder, select configuration and build the engine.
+Set the desired project as startup project (by default, Asteroids demo will be selected) and run it.

+By default, appplications will run in D3D11 mode.
+To select D3D12 or OpenGL, use the following command line option:
+**mode=**{**D3D11**|**D3D12**|**GL**} (do not use spaces!).
+If you want to run an application outside of Visual Studio environment, the application's assets folder must be selected as a working directory.
+(For Visual Studio, this is automatically configured by
+CMake).

 ## Universal Windows Platform